-A one shot in the PLC will turn an output on for one scan.
+A one-shot in the PLC will turn an output on for one scan.
 This is used to trigger events that should only happen once.
 An example of this would be to increment a value in memory.
-If a one shot is not used, then every scan of the PLC will increment the value.
+If a one-shot is not used, then every scan of the PLC will increment the value.

-One shots are known by several other names.
+A PLC one-shot is also known by several other names.
 Differential Up (DIFU), Differential Down (DIFD), One Shot Relay (OSR), Powerflow Modifier, Leading edge contact, Trailing edge contact, etc. This all relates to the programmable controller that you are programming.

-Lets take a look at programming a one shot using bit logic only.
-We will program both a leading edge one shot and a trailing edge one shot bit.
+Let’s take a look at programming a one-shot using bit logic only.
+We will program both a leading edge one-shot and a trailing edge one-shot bit.
 This program will work in all PLCs.

-Note: The white background in the increment (INC) instruction just indicates the reset for the animation.
+Note: The white background in the increment (INC) instruction indicates the reset for the animation.

-Leading edge one shot bit: This will turn on a bit for one scan when the input condition makes a transition from 0 to 1.
+Leading-edge one-shot bit: This will turn on a bit for one scan when the input condition makes a transition from 0 to 1.
 (Off to on)

-When input X0 turns on C0 is turned on for one scan.
+When input X0 turns on, C0 is turned on for one scan.
 This is because it is in series with the C1 lead work bit.
 The next rung will latch this on and not unlatch it until the input condition X0 turns off.
 C0 will only be on for one scan when X0 turns on.

 The leading or trailing edge contact instruction will allow logic flow for one scan from a transition.
 (On to off / Off to on)

 The leading and trailing edge Powerflow Modifier is placed before the output.
-It will turn multiple input signals into a one shot for the output.
+It will turn multiple input signals into a one-shot for the output.

-Watch on YouTube: How to Make a One Shot in the PLC
+Watch on YouTube: How to Make a One-Shot in the PLC

-If you have any questions or need further information please contact me.
+If you have any questions or need further information, please get in touch with me.

 If you’re like most of my readers, you’re committed to learning about technology.
-Numbering systems used in PLC’s are not difficult to learn and understand.
+Numbering systems used in PLCs are not challenging to learn and understand.
 We will walk through the numbering systems used in PLCs.
-This includes Bits, Decimal, Hexadecimal, ASCII and Floating Point.
+This includes Bits, Decimals, Hexadecimal, ASCII, and Floating Points.

 To get this free article, subscribe to my free email newsletter.